yuerengellj/yuerenge_database_mcp/README.md

 ## Configuration

 The tool uses a JSON configuration file to store database connection information.

-Example:
+Configuration priority (highest to lowest):
+1. Environment variable `DATABASE_CONFIG_PATH`
+2. Default configuration file (`config/database_config.json`)

+### Configuration Validation

+The configuration manager validates all connection configurations to ensure:
+- All required fields are present
+- Port numbers are valid (1-65535)
+- Database types are supported
+- Enabled flags are boolean values

+### Connection Pool Settings

+You can configure connection pool settings for each database connection:

 ```json
 {